isc-projects/kea/doc/sphinx/arm/logging.rst

 .. note::

-   As of Kea 2.5.1, alias ``output-options`` was added to replace previous ``output_options`` configuration key.
+   As of Kea 2.5.1, alias ``output-options`` was added that can be used interchangeably with previous ``output_options`` configuration key.
    The reason behind this was to keep all configuration keys consistent i.e. to use "dash" instead of "underscore" in the key name.
 For the time being both configuration keys are considered correct and mean the same to Kea parsers.
-In future, older ``output_options`` configuration key will be deprecated.

 The ``output`` (string) Option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^